jietra/dendritic_segment_model/README.md

 propagation dynamics deviate from both free diffusion and Rall’s law due to the convolution of localized synaptic currents with the passive Green’s function.

+## Discussion

+Our results reveal a clear distinction between the effects of synaptic weight and input frequency on dendritic integration.
+While increasing synaptic weight primarily enhances local amplitude, its influence on propagation velocity and effective length constant (λ) remains modest.
+In contrast, increasing input frequency produces a stronger modulation of propagation dynamics: higher frequencies accelerate transmission, extend the effective λ, and broaden the spatial reach of synaptic signals.
+This suggests that temporal activity patterns exert a more pronounced control over dendritic filtering than static weight changes.

+From the perspective of synaptic plasticity, these findings highlight complementary roles for weight and frequency.
+Weight potentiation corresponds to the classical view of Hebbian learning, where local synapses become stronger and encode stable memory traces.
+Frequency modulation, however, acts more dynamically: repeated activation patterns not only increase amplitude through temporal summation but also reshape the propagation regime, allowing synapses to influence more distant dendritic regions.
+This duality resonates with established models such as STDP and TagTriC, which emphasize both local strengthening and activity-dependent tagging, while pointing to less explored aspects of how dendritic integration itself may contribute to continuous learning.

+In summary, plasticity can be interpreted as a two-dimensional process: changes in synaptic weight stabilize local memory, whereas changes in input frequency modulate distributed influence across the dendritic tree.
+This distinction underscores the importance of considering dendritic integration in models of memory persistence and adaptive learning, bridging classical cable theory with functional implications for artificial and biological intelligence.